khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

   <div class="col col-50">
     <figure class="figure" role="figure" aria-label="This icon does not use a border radius because in doing so features critical to the meaning would be lost.">
       <img class="figure-img" src="/img/icons-border-radius-none.svg" alt="Icon with no border radius" role="img" />
-      <figcaption class="figure-caption">This icon does not use a border radius because in doing so features critical to the meaning would be lost.</figcaption>
+      <figcaption class="figure-caption">This icon does not use a border radius, because doing so risks losing features critical to the icon’s meaning.</figcaption>
     </figure>
   </div>
 </div>

 ## Angles

 Use increments of **15º** to achieve consistency throughout the icon set.
-Angles can be combined in an icon to create more dynamic shapes and movement while remaining consistent as a whole.
+Angles can be combined in an icon to create more dynamic shapes and movement, while remaining consistent as a whole.

 <div class="row">
   <div class="col col-50">